 Radon testing is what you can do to confirm if your property has high levels of radon.
 It is a colorless, odorless radioactive gas that comes from decaying uranium.
 It can be found in all soils.
 As a matter of fact, radon is found in the air around you every day, but with the levels being very low.

-Radon becomes a problem when radon gas goes inside your home and it gets trapped.
+Radon becomes a problem when radon gas goes inside your property and it gets trapped.
 Exposure to high levels of radon is one of the primary causes of lung cancer.
-Radon, which comes from the soil, moves into a house through pores and gaps in walls and floors.
-All houses are susceptible to radon.
-Therefore, it is important to test your home so you can confirm if there is radon and mitigate it as early as possible.
+Radon, which comes from the soil, moves into a property through pores and gaps in walls and floors.
+All properties are susceptible to radon.
+Therefore, it is important to test your property so you can confirm if there is radon and mitigate it as early as possible.

 How to Test for Radon in Chicago

-To test for radon, you need to identify the most occupied space in the house.
+To test for radon, you need to identify the most occupied space in the property.
 There are two ways to perform a radon test:

 This can be a preliminary test to determine if you may need further testing.
-You can buy short-term test kits at hardware stores, home centers, and even online.
+You can buy short-term test kits at hardware stores, property centers, and even online.

 You can complete this type of test in a span of two to seven days.

 This type of radon test can measure radon levels for up to 90 days.
 Most of the methods used in this test use alpha particle tracking.
 It is a very accurate way to indicate average radon levels.
 Several factors can affect radon levels.
 Some of which are gusty winds, air pressure, soil moisture, and many others.